HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_GuneetSingh.md

     np.save(condGeo_train_location,condGeo_Train)
     return energies_train_location,condE_train_location,condAngle_train_location,condGeo_train_location
 ```
 >In the case of python files the variables will be easily accessible in a different file in same repo.
 However when we talk about Kubeflow Components, these dont have shared memories and are individual Entities.
-Also in Kubeflow we cant transfer arrays, list ,dictionaries, dataframes, etc like we pass str,int,bool or float.
+Also in Kubeflow we can not transfer arrays, list ,dictionaries, dataframes, etc like we pass str,int,bool or float.
 Therefore the best way is to save the variable data at a location which in our case is `EOS` and access it in another component by loading it from the memory.
 ## Interacting with Class definitions and instantiations in Kubeflow
 - The model.py file, as seen [here](https://github.com/DalilaSalamani/MLFastSim/blob/main/core/model.py) shows the definition of a Model Class and its functions.
 - The Model Architecture Class can be handled by first defining model class ,followed by instantiating, training and saving in one single component.
 - Another way of handling class is saving the class definition in the memory as pickle or a dill object in one component and loading this saved object in other component to instantiate it and use its functions
-- The probelm in the latter case, is that pickle fails to handle nested class structure which will generally be encountered in actual scenarios thus, it's better to former technique were from definition to training and saving is happening in a single component.
+- The problem in the latter case, is that pickle fails to handle nested class structure which will generally be encountered in actual scenarios thus, it's better to former technique were from definition to training and saving is happening in a single component.
 - You can click [**here**](https://gitlab.cern.ch/gkohli/mlfastsim-kubeflow-pipeline/-/blob/master/Pipeline_Components/Model_Setup/model.py) to see the Kubeflow implementation of Model setup.

 ## Loading saved Model in other component.